-Complaints If you are unhappy in any way please contact the head teacher in the first instance.
-After that there is a statutory complaints procedure, the details of which are available at the school.
-Data Protection Act Under the terms of the above Act, we are obliged to inform you that pupil records are held on computer file, which is used for no other purpose than to contact you in the most efficient way possible.
+If you are unhappy in any way please contact the class teacher or head teacher in the first instance.
+After that there is a statutory complaints procedure, the details of which are available from school or on our school website.

+Data Protection Act

+Under the terms of the above Act, we are obliged to inform you that pupil records are held on computer file, which is used for no other purpose than to contact you in the most efficient way possible.
 Please advise the school should you object to this arrangement or have any other related enquiries.
 A copy of the School Data protection Policy is available upon request.

-Parent and Toddler Group Our Parent and Toddler Group 'The Goslings' meet each Thursday morning during term time.
+Parent and Toddler Group

+Our Parent and Toddler Group 'The Goslings' meet each Thursday morning during term time.
 The session is from 9.30 to 11 am and runs alongside nursery in our Early Years Classroom.
 Parents and carers are welcome to bring babies and toddlers to these sessions when there will be opportunities to join in with craft and play activities, listen to a story and socialise.
 There is always a member of staff available to talk to.